 War is indeed hell.
 In the movie, Captain John Miller comments: "For every man I kill, the further I get from home."
 Of course!
 A Nazi defendant at the post-War Nuremberg Trials said: "You have defeated us Nazis.
 But the spirit of Nazism has arisen like a Phoenix amongst you."
 Precisely!
 We always become what we hate.
+One need only casually peruse two books by William Blum, Rogue State: A Guide to the World's Only Superpower (2000), and Killing Hope: U.S. Military and CIA Interventions Since World War II (1998), or a great mass of other witnesses, to discover the wrenching truth of that challenge.
+But like our counterparts during the Nazi German era, we would rather not be exposed to such chilling truth.

-When the U.S. dropped the first nuclear bomb on Hiroshima, and obliterated instantaneously 100,000 lives, then three days later thousands more were slaughtered in Nagasaki (in sheer deathdealing magnitude utterly dwarfing this decade's Oklahoma City bombing), President Harry Truman declared: "That was the greatest event in human history!"
+When the U.S. dropped the first nuclear bomb on Hiroshima, and obliterated instantaneously 100,000 lives, then three days later thousands more were slaughtered in Nagasaki (in sheer death-dealing magnitude rendering miniscule this past decade's Oklahoma City bombing by Timothy McVeigh, recently executed by the U.S. federal government), President Harry Truman declared: "That was the greatest event in human history!"
 This from a lay Baptist preacher and Sunday School teacher...
 Astounding!
 What, in God's name, could be a more blatant denial of the Resurrection than those bombs and that statement?!
-The Resurrection alone is the greatest event in human history!
-And it means everything war does not: life abundant and everlasting.
+For Christians, the Resurrection alone is the greatest event in human history!
+And it means the absolute inversion of war: life abundant and everlasting.
 What business did that Bible-believing Christian have in so utterly contradicting the very centrepiece of Christian faith?

-And did not the majority of Bible-believing Christians at the time cheer Truman on?
-Do not the vast majority of Bible-believing Christians still applaud the continued development of post-War weaponry and its deployment, which, in 1996 dollars in the U.S. alone, has amounted to 5.5 trillion dollars and countless lives for whom Christ died snuffed out?
+And what business did the vast majority of Bible-believing Christians have at the time in cheering Truman on?
+And do not the vast majority of Bible-believing Christians still applaud the continued development of post-War weaponry and its deployment, which, in 1996 dollars in the U.S. alone, has amounted to 5.5 trillion dollars and countless lives for whom Christ died snuffed out?
 Where are the leading Christian voices opposing this anti-Christ obscenity?
 Why, in Jesus' name, are they silent?
 Why?!
 "In God we trust"?
+"America the Beautiful?"
+"How Great Thou Art?"
 Balderdash!
+Murderous lies!
+Perpetrated by vast numbers of conservative Christian leaders.

 "Home" (Captain Miller) ultimately is where love is.
 Where God is.
 Its opposite is hell.
 So hell is also war!
-For hell is in the end the obstinate refusal to love God and neighbour; the endless attempt at doing end runs around the two greatest commandments (Matt 25).
+For hell is in the end the obstinate refusal to love God and neighbour; the endless attempt at doing end runs around the two "great commandments" (Matt 25).
 The biblical witness is: the only test case for love of God is love of neighbour (I John 4).
 And the test case for love of neighbour is love of enemies (Matt.
 5 - 7, Luke 6).
-Failure to love the enemy is failure to love God is hell.
-Spielberg gets it right: war is hell, and (in this case) hell is war.
-The question begs asking: What business have Christians ever had propagating hell?
+Failure to love the enemy is failure to love God is choosing hell.